 Are the premises clean, safe, and well maintained and supported by good resources, toys and equipment?

 The setting consists of three large classrooms, a very large carpeted hall (75ft x 30ft) and an outside decking area where we can play and grow plants.
 This means we can accommodate some large play equipment and also an assortment of bikes, pedal cars etc. We encourage the children to do lots of physical games, running and dancing.
 All rooms have age appropriate toys and resources to stimulate and encourage play as well as quiet areas for relaxing, talking and cuddles.
-The setting has CCTV cameras for security and web cam images of the two classrooms can be seen by parents via a secure server which is password protected.
-The setting door within the Kings Centre is secured with a coded key pad.
+The setting has CCTV cameras for security, and doors within the King’s Centre are secured with coded key pads.